bentson1187/Stock-Market-Inefficiency-Analysis/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
 ├── Analysis Notebook.ipynb             <- Narrative documentation of the analysis in Jupyter notebook
+├── Data Collection.ipynb               <- Notebook with API calls and .csv creation
 ├── Stakeholder Presentation.ppt        <- Project presentation
 ├── Data                                <- Data used for analysis
 └── Images                              <- Both sourced externally and generated from code
 ```